tragle/ragle.io/articles/1-my-first-computer.md

 To stop the `TOM IS AWESOME`, you had to reset the computer.
 But with this first program, I had learned two important programming concepts — looping and recursion — though I didn’t know those terms at the time.

-The TI-99/4A came with an instruction manual listing all the BASIC commands, called _Beginner’s BASIC_, but I didn’t really know how to put the commands together to do more interesting things.
+The TI-99/4A came with an instruction manual listing all the <nobr>BASIC</nobr> commands, called _Beginner’s <nobr>BASIC</nobr>_, but I didn’t really know how to put the commands together to do more interesting things.
 However, a magazine called _99’er_ existed for TI-99/4A enthusiasts, and a large portion of each issue of _99’er_ consisted of printed code for small programs.
 I had a couple of copies of this magazine.

 <figure>
   <img src="/img/Beginners_BASIC.png" alt="Beginner’s BASIC" />